 Treasures along the Bruce Trail

 In the morning, we strapped on day packs and headed the 1 km to the Bruce Trail.
 Finally.
 Glorious old hard woods, shade, and mossy rocks greeted us.
 At street crossings, acres and acres of vineyards ripened grapes.
 Throughout the day we crisscrossed farms, woods, and vineyards on our way to Ball’s Falls, a local conservation area that guaranteed fresh, clean, watery views.
-Along the way, we even stumbled upon a geocache–a nice surprise in the height of the PokemonGo craze!
+Along the way, we even stumbled upon a geocache–a nice surprise treat to break up the day!

 As with all Falls, you gotta go up.
 And up we went.
 Very steep staircases forced a few breaks for even these Denver folks, and the entire time, we kept wondering why no one else joined us on the hike.
 We had the place to ourselves–and the reason why–the Falls were dry.
 Dry!
 Not a single drop of water!
 But despite the lack of water, the rocks were beautiful and provided a great view none the less.